• Skip to primary navigation

 Coriander mint chutney and tamarind chutney added to the pot.

-Garnish with fresh cilantro and chopped onions and serve.
+Garnish with fresh cilantro and chopped onions, and serve.

 Ready ragda garnished with cilantro.

-Cook In Traditional Pressure Cooker
+Cook In Traditional Stovetop Pressure Cooker

-Add the soaked peas to a pressure cooker along with 2 cups of water, 1 teaspoon salt, 1 teaspoon grated ginger, 1 teaspoon vegetable oil, and ⅛ teaspoon turmeric powder.
+Add the soaked peas to a pressure cooker along with

 Pressure cook for 3-4 whistles on high heat.
 Remove the pressure cooker from heat and let the pressure release naturally.